codmpm/node-red-contrib-loxone/README.md

 # node-red-contrib-loxone

-> **Attention:**
-> Beginning with version 0.5 Loxone 9 is supported.
-Still work needed for a propper communication.
+> **Beginning with version 0.6.0 Loxone 9's new Token-Based-Auth is fully supported through node-lox-ws-api 0.4.2!**
-> @alladdin implemented an interim solution in `node-lox-ws-api 0.3.4` to get it to work with Loxone 9.

 This node connects the Loxone Miniserver to node-red.
 It uses [node-lox-ws-api](https://github.com/alladdin/node-lox-ws-api) by Ladislav Dokulil based on Loxone's documenation for the [Websocket API](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/0900_Communicating-with-the-Miniserver.pdf).